ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 ## 3. Syntactic Structure

-This section defines the concrete syntax of the Tree-Stacked Language (Arxil).
+This section defines the concrete syntax of the Arbor Strux Language (Arxil).
 The grammar is presented in Extended Backus–Naur Form (EBNF), as specified in the companion document *Arxil EBNF Specification*.
 All terminal symbols are enclosed in double quotes (`""`); non-terminals are capitalized; square brackets `[X]` denote optional components; and braces `{X}` denote zero or more repetitions.

 ### 3.1 Top-Level Structure